 Similarly, the second variable, labeled with the letter B, has a factor 1 loading of about 0.7 and a factor 2 loading of about 0.15.
 Each letter on the plot corresponds to a single variable.
 SAS provides plots of the other combinations of factors, factor 1 against factor 3 as well as factor 2 against factor 3.

-The selection of the orthogonal matrixes \(\mathbf{T}\) corresponds to our rotation of these axis.
-Think about rotating the axis about the center.
+The selection of the orthogonal matrixes \(\mathbf{T}\) corresponds to our rotation of these axes.
+Think about rotating the axis of the center.
 Each rotation will correspond to an orthogonal matrix \(\mathbf{T}\).
 We want to rotate the axes to obtain a cleaner interpretation of the data.
-We would really like to define new coordinate systems so that when we rotate everything, the points fall close to the vertices (end points) of the new axes.
+We would really like to define new coordinate systems so that when we rotate everything, the points fall close to the vertices (endpoints) of the new axes.